| | | |

 Oven-Baked Ratatouille Pasta

-Combine pasta with layers of ratatouille vegetables and bake until golden for a rustic Italian-inspired dish.
+Combine pasta with layers of ratatouille veggies and bake until everything is melded and golden—Italian comfort done right!